kmalinich/node-bmw-client/Other-README.md

 			or you can google that

 	MFL:
-		This allows you to interact with kodi from your steering wheel and what functions it is allowed to control
+		media: you can set to "bluetooth" or "kodi"
+		voice:
+		volume:  you can set to "bluetooth" or "kodi"

 	Tires:
 		Make this match your tire size matters for speedo calculation if using the CANBUS interface